matthewklimek/Snoop/README.md

 6. Open your browser and navigate to `http://localhost:3000` to start chatting with Snoop Dogg! 🎉🚀

 ## Demo 🎥
-Check out the live demo of SnoopGPT in action here!
+Check out the live demo of SnoopGPT in action [here](https://snoop.io) !

 You can also view a video walkthrough of the SnoopGPT experience here.